K-Sato1995/gatsbyBlog/content/posts/Active-Record-Query-Interface(Conditions)/index.md

 ---
 title: "Active Record Query Interface(Conditions)"
-description: This is a pure copy&paste of a part from Active Record Query Interface — Ruby on Rails Guides.
-The guide is very thorough and super informative.
 slug: active-record-query-interface-conditions
 date: 2019-02-08
 language: english
 cover: ./cover.png
+generate-card: false
 tags:
   - ActiveRecord
   - Rails
+description: This is a pure copy&paste of a part from Active Record Query Interface — Ruby on Rails Guides.
+The guide is very thorough and super informative.
 ---
 ## Introduction